AI-and-Blockchain/F23_HealthFederated/README.md

 [src/README.md](src/README.md)

 # Implementation
 Our project uses Vertical Federated Learning for binary classification of medical image data from different hospitals.
-A Smart Contract is used for aggregation (summation) of local weight updates to create the global weight update.
-The global weight update is stored on the Blockchain and sent to a central server.
-The central server trains its model on the global weight update sent by the Smart Contract and sends its global weight update back to each client.
+A Smart Contract is used for aggregation (summation) of local training results (embedding) to train the global model.
+The embedding sum is stored on the Blockchain and sent to a central server.
+The central server trains its model on the embedding sum sent by the Smart Contract and sends the gradient back to each client.

 # Model Architecture
 ![alt text](https://github.com/AI-and-Blockchain/F23_HealthFederated/blob/main/Proj-Checkin-02-files/Model%20Architecture1.png)